-Charges and procedures for student organizations follow the same guidelines described for individual students in the Code of Conduct.
+Charges and procedures for student organizations follow the same guidelines described for individual students in the Code of Conduct, except for the two notes in the Minimum Expectations for Harassment and for Sex and Gender Discrimination and Misconduct.
 For the following procedural aspects, there are differences noted for student organizations.
 The following procedures will be used to address reports received that allege violations of the Code of Conduct and Honor Code by Student Organizations.

 Although not all acts of individual group members can or should be attributable to the group, any group or collection of its members acting in concert should be held responsible for its actions.
 A student organization may be held responsible for violation(s) of the Code of Conduct or Honor Code by the organization or its member(s) when the violation(s):

 - Takes place at an event that the organization has, formally or informally, sponsored, co-sponsored, planned, financed, or endorsed;

 - Occurs on the premises owned or operated by the group or its members; or

 - Have received consent or encouragement, whether implied or formal, of the organization or of the organization’s leaders or officers;

 All the factors and circumstances surrounding the specific incident will be reviewed and evaluated.
 The standard of proof applied is preponderance of the evidence.

 The University strives to work in partnership with the national or international offices of a student organization.
 To that end, the University may notify the national office of alleged organizational misconduct at any point in the process.
 Additionally, the University recognizes the right of a national or international office to initiate its own proceedings regarding alleged organizational misconduct.
 To the degree the University believes it is appropriate, the University will honor any sanctions imposed by the national or international office of a student organization as additions to any sanctions the University imposed.

 A notice of investigation will be provided to the President on record for the organization and the Associate Dean of Students, Student Engagement, or designee.